Linear logic: Extending classical/intuitionistic logic

-Other proof systems
+Proof systems

 Proof nets

 Introduced by Jean-Yves Girard, proof nets have been created to avoid the bureaucracy, that is all the things that make two derivations different in the logical point of view, but not in a "moral" point of view.

 For instance, these two proofs are "morally" identical:

 The goal of proof nets is to make them identical by creating a graphical representation of them.